What is a Vibratome (Vibrating Microtome)?

 - No. Vibratomes are designed to cut both fixed and fresh tissue.
 For soft tissues like brain or liver, slicing without fixation is common in live experiments.
 For histological staining, fixed tissues may be preferred.

-- What slice thicknesses can vibratomes achieve?
+- What slice thicknesses can vibratomes or vibrating microtomes achieve?

 - Most vibratomes support a slice thickness range of 20 to 1000 microns.
 Common applications include 300–500 µm for electrophysiology and 50–100 µm for imaging or staining.